ianforcements/ianforcements.github.io/_posts/2021-11-23-nft-recursive-broomcloset.markdown

 ### We set sail on the OpenSeas

 Our adventure starts at the OpenSea search bar.
-I suppose it's possible that readers in the far future may not know what OpenSea is, but in the world of 2021 it's the largest marketplace for NFTs in the world.
+I suppose it's possible that readers in the far future may not know what OpenSea is, but in 2021 it's the largest marketplace for NFTs in the world.

 [Here is a link](https://opensea.io/assets?search[query]=steve%20aoki%20fighting%20gravity) to the search results for the terms 'steve aoki fighting gravity', I know NFTs are forever but I'll include a screenshot here just in case this blog entry happens to last more forever.
 ![broomcloset_1](../assets/images/broomcloset_1.png)